kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 ![webhook](/images/docs/devops-user-guide/using-devops/pipeline-settings/webhook.png)

 **Webhook** is an efficient way to allow pipelines to discover changes in the remote code repository and automatically trigger a new running.
-Webhook should be the primary method to trigger Jenkins automatic scanning for GitHub and Git (e.g. GitLab).
+Webhook should be the primary method to trigger Jenkins automatic scanning for GitHub and Git (for example, GitLab).

 ### Advanced Settings with No Code Repository Selected